lborg019/alain.xyz/packages/portfolio/blog/raw-directx/index.md

 DirectX is a proprietary graphics API developed by Microsoft, created out of a lack of a unified graphics API available on Windows.
-Over the years it's become an elegant API which microsoft maintains heavily.
-Its API interface is like Vulkan without complex features like descriptor sets or caching.
+Over the years it's become an elegant API which Microsoft maintains heavily.
+Its API interface is like Vulkan without complex features like descriptor sets or GPU memory allocation.

 DirectX is supported on: